 Creating Your Personal Learning Plan

-At the beginning of almost every course, you are asked to create a Personal Learning Plan or PLP.
+At the beginning of some courses, you are asked to create a Personal Learning Plan or PLP.
 Your PLP can be very simple, and is also very important because it defines what you will actually do as an outcome of the course: whether you will create a presentation, host a devotional, undertake an artistic project, a research paper, or something else.
 It also helps your mentor to advise you.
 Please view or download this document for more details: How to Create Your Personal Learning Plan.

 Tips for Making the Most out of Moodle